luorui93/novelti/lthmi_nav/README.txt

 ideas for experiments:
     pursue random destinations
-    different mx for lthemi_model and inference unit arrive to a new destination when POIs are defined
+    different mx for lthemi_model and inference unit +arrive to a non-POI destination
+    disable /pose_inferred, random poses
+    navigation with
+    various pos and div methods